Skip to content

 const maxResends = 3

-// Send initial verification email
+// Send initial verification email (services take Ref<T> — no raw IDs)

-await email.sendVerificationCode(userId)
+await email.sendVerificationCode(user)

 while (resendCount < maxResends) {